-Doug "Professor" Chase has been playing keyboards almost all his life.
-He studied at the Royal Conservatory in Toronto passing through grade 10.
-Then he went on the University of Regina to graduate with Distinction in Performance on Piano with a minor in composition while winning performance and composition competitions along the way and a CBC debut.
+Doug has been playing keyboards almost his whole life.
+He studied classical piano at the Royal Conservatory in Toronto garnering his grade 10.
+Then he went on the University of Regina to graduate with Distinction in Performance on Piano with a minor in composition.
+He has won performance and composition competitions including a CBC debut.

 He had the privilege of taking jazz workshops with Frank Mantooth, Don Thompson and even bought Doug Riley's L100 and studied jazz briefly at Humber College.

-Of late, Doug has been the keyboard player for country artists Drake Jensen for shows in Ottawa, Nashville and Dallas, and Cathy Korpi, with festival shows all across Ontario and for radio charting smooth jazz artist Coldjack.
-He plays in the Boston Tribute 'Hitch a Ride', and a Stevie Ray Vaughan tribute.
 He has done session work at Number Nine, Comfort Sound, and studios in Barrie and Oshawa.
-His heart though lies in Progressive rock and is humbled to be able to step up to the piano bench of the great Genesis music.
+His heart, though, lies in Progressive rock and is humbled to be at the piano bench for the great Genesis music.